Caitlin Magarity Class of 2012

 Remote Control Productions is associated with illustrious composer Hans Zimmer, who wrote scores for some of the most successful movies in the last decade, including Christopher Nolan’s The Dark Knight, Michael Bay’s Transformers and Nolan’s Inception.
 The internship would prove to be the perfect opportunity for Magarity to meld her passion for cinema and her love for music.

-Nelson Chipman, department chair for cinema and digital arts, recognized Magarity’s talent after she collaborated on a musical score for a film in her Production IV class, and notified her of the internship opportunity.
+Nelson Chipman, department chair for cinema arts, recognized Magarity’s talent after she collaborated on a musical score for a film in her Production IV class, and notified her of the internship opportunity.

 “I have a heavy background in music,” Magarity said, “but not the technology part.”